Reading time: 11 minutes

 Can you change from being toxic?

-We can change from being toxic.
-Science suggests that our personalities are not fixed.
-It is true that our personalities are shaped by our life experiences, but they are not static.
-All of us can be better versions of ourselves, though it takes effort to change our habits.
+Anyone of us can change from being toxic.
+Our personalities are shaped by our life experiences, but they are not static or fixed.
+All of us can become better versions of ourselves through self-introspection, positive efforts, and help from an expert.

 Our results, therefore, suggest that personality can change and that such change is important and meaningful. ― Boyce, Wood & Powdthavee (2012)

 We shouldn’t carry shame for life for our toxic habits.
-Instead, we should take pride in that we are working to overcome them.
+Instead, we should courageously try to work at changing them.

 Acceptance is the first step toward transformation.
 The ball of self-empathy begins to roll when we recognize our harmful behavior.
-This, in turn, raises our self-awareness and prods us to become better versions of ourselves.
+This self-awareness prods us to become better versions of ourselves.

 Here are a few suggestions to change your toxic nature: